-4. Our faced-paced globalization and the changing nature of conflicts modified the relation and the setting in which journalists operate while confronting them with growingly complex issues.
-Nowadays, most wars are characterized by multifarious battlefield and warring parties where it becomes increasingly difficult to distinguish groups in the chaos.
-For instance, when analyzing all the groups involved in Syria’s war, we can see that this case is symptomatic of the changes described (5)(6).
+4. Our fast-paced globalisation and the changing nature of conflicts modified the relation and the setting in which journalists operate, while confronting them with increasingly complex issues.
+Nowadays, most wars are characterised by multifarious battlefield and warring parties, where it becomes increasingly difficult to distinguish groups in the chaos.
+For instance, when analysing all the groups involved in Syria’s war, we can see that this case is symptomatic of the changes described (5)(6).

 However, to remedy this problematic situation, journalists usually need to remain permanently with one group in particular.
-Consequently, the narrative may fail to avoid bias, reflect a wide range of views, provide a balance of issues, analyse conflicting views while favouring one strand of thought.
+Consequently, as the narrative favours one strand of thought, it may fail to avoid bias, reflect a wide range of views, provide a balance of issues, and analyse conflicting views.

 Learn moreThe Masterclasses of the foundation Hirondelle provides videos designed by experts in the field to better grasp the process of the production of information.

 How to make the content accessible?